 Some have accused US doctors of being too eager to prescribe medications in treatment with other alternatives exist.
 We also know that doctors aren’t usually thinking about sleep apnea when seeing patients.
 So it seems like a good idea to ask your doctor about sleep apnea before you start taking medications.
 You may be able to avoid getting started on a medication you may find it hard to get away from.

-To learn more about the potential benefits of treating sleep apnea, please call (402) 493-4175 today for an appointment with sleep dentist Dr. Roger Roubal at the Advanced Dental Sleep Treatment Center in Omaha.
+To learn more about the potential benefits of treating sleep apnea, please call (402) 493-4175 today for an appointment with an sleep dentist in Omaha at the Advanced Dental Sleep Treatment Center.